 The Belfast Region City Deal is a catalyst for a step change in our region’s digital and innovation capabilities.
 It will drive investment in research and development and help embed a culture of innovation to act as a driver for increased productivity.
 We’re focused on driving investment towards growing and resilient sectors such as Health and Life Sciences, Advanced Manufacturing and Digital and Creative Industries.

 Queen’s University Belfast and Ulster University have collaborated extensively to develop proposals for global centres of innovation excellence in key growth sectors.
 These will help businesses to leverage our universities’ world-leading expertise to create breakthrough technologies, products and services.

 The Advanced Manufacturing Innovation Centre (AMIC)

-The Advanced Manufacturing Innovation Centre (AMIC) is aimed at securing Northern Ireland’s manufacturing future and will be a springboard for manufacturing innovation in Northern Ireland.
+The Advanced Manufacturing Innovation Centre (AMIC) is aimed at securing Northern Ireland’s manufacturing future and will be a springboard for manufacturing innovation.

 The Centre for Digital HealthCare Technology (CDHT)